Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Violation of the functionality of the vocal cords can occur at any age, and in some cases even before the baby is born.
-In the prenatal period, it is very difficult to notice a violation of the development of the larynx and its organs, therefore, defects are detected after the birth of the baby.
+Disruption of the functionality of the vocal cords can occur at any age, and in some cases even before the baby is born.
+In the prenatal period, it is very difficult to notice a disruption in the development of the larynx and its organs, so defects are detected after the baby is born.

-Usually, the pathology of the vocal folds and the nervous system becomes noticeable with the first breath and cry of the child, who will be unusually muffled.
+Usually, pathology of the vocal folds and nervous system becomes noticeable with the first breath and cry of the child, which will be unusually muffled.

-The circulatory system of the fetus and the structure of its heart are somewhat different from those of adults.
-So in the human embryo there is a hole between the pulmonary artery and the aorta of the heart (arterial and venous blood of the fetus is mixed).
-This hole should heal soon after the baby is born (6-10 weeks).
-But in premature babies with low birth weight, very often the hole does not close up, so doctors resort to surgery to prevent mixing of arterial and venous blood.
-[3]
+The fetus's circulatory system and the structure of its heart are somewhat different from those of adults.
+For example, in a human embryo there is an opening between the pulmonary artery and the aorta of the heart (arterial and venous blood of the fetus mix).
+This opening should close soon after the baby is born (at 6-10 weeks).
+But in premature babies with low birth weight, the opening very often does not close, so doctors resort to surgery to prevent the mixing of arterial and venous blood. [ 3 ]

 On the one hand, this gives positive results, helping the child to avoid the development of cardiopulmonary insufficiency.
-But on the other hand, there is a very unattractive statistics: more than 40% of children after the operation showed symptoms of paresis of the vocal cords (breathing problems, hoarseness, children of frequencies choke and cough as a result of milk entering the respiratory tract during feeding).
-Studies have shown that the condition of the babies really corresponds to the above diagnosis.
-Probably the proximity of the nerves that innervate the left side of the vocal apparatus and the vessels of the heart leads to the fact that during the operation the nerves are damaged.
-This becomes the cause of unilateral paresis (weakness of the left vocal cord).
-[4]
+But on the other hand, there are very unattractive statistics: more than 40% of children after the operation showed symptoms of paresis of the vocal cords (breathing problems, hoarseness, children often choke and cough as a result of milk getting into the respiratory tract during feeding).
+The studies conducted have shown that the condition of the children really corresponds to the above diagnosis.
+Probably, the proximity of the nerves innervating the left side of the vocal apparatus and the vessels of the heart leads to the fact that during the operation the nerves are damaged.
+This becomes the cause of unilateral paresis (weakness of the left vocal cord). [ 4 ]

 Teenage dysphonia is associated with hormonal changes in the body and is not a pathology.
-These disorders are temporary, although by the end of puberty, the voice of adolescents still changes noticeably, it becomes more like an adult.
-But during this period there is a certain danger of voice breakdown, because under the influence of the same hormones, the vocal apparatus becomes more sensitive to negative influences (cold air, overvoltage, irritation by chemicals).
+These disorders are temporary, although by the end of puberty the voice of teenagers still changes noticeably, becoming more like an adult.
+But during this period there is a certain danger of a voice breakdown, because under the influence of the same hormones the vocal apparatus becomes more sensitive to negative effects (cold air, overexertion, irritation by chemicals).

-In children, as in adults, at different periods of life, various diseases can be found, leading to a weakening of the vocal function and affecting the timbre, strength, sonority of the child's voice.
-These can be neurological diseases (for example, quite often paresis is diagnosed with cerebral palsy, which can be caused by pathological factors affecting the child both in the prenatal period and in the early period of his life), pathologies of the cardiovascular system that affect the trophism of the laryngeal tissues, severe mental shock, infectious diseases of different localization, intoxication of the body, etc.
+Children, like adults, may have various diseases at different periods of life that weaken the vocal function and affect the timbre, strength, and sonority of the child's voice.
+These may be neurological diseases (for example, paresis is often diagnosed with cerebral palsy, the cause of which may be pathological factors affecting the child both in the prenatal period and in the early period of his life), pathologies of the cardiovascular system that affect the trophism of the larynx tissue, severe mental shocks, infectious diseases of various localizations, intoxication of the body, etc.